 Growth rate: 3/5

-Growing to number of workers: several thousand workers
+Growing to a number of workers: several thousand workers

 Foundation: claustral

-Colony formation: monogynous (can have 1 queen per nest)
+Colony formation: monogyne (can have 1 queen per nest)

 Care:

-Messor bouvieri is fairly easy to care for, the most important thing is that the colony always has sufficient seeds and water.
-In addition, you can offer the colony an insect a few times a week, then watch its behavior carefully.
-For example, if the colony does not accept the food, the colony has sufficient food available and you can try again a few days later.
-It is also important that this species is placed in a place where there are little to no vibrations, Messor is very sensitive to this and this causes stress.
+Messor bouvieri is relatively easy to care for; the most important thing is to ensure the colony always has sufficient seeds and water.
+You can also offer the colony an insect a few times a week.
+Observe their behavior carefully.
+If, for example, the colony doesn't accept the food, it has sufficient food available, and you can try again a few days later.
+It's also important that this species is kept in a location with little to no vibration, as Messor is very sensitive to vibrations and becomes stressed.